LucasDelfino92/morrowindsharp/setup.md

 ### LAUNCHING MGE XE

-Once you have installed the shaders, we can finally configure MGE XE by launching Mod Organizer 2.
+Once you have installed the shaders, we can finally run and configure MGE XE through Mod Organizer 2.

+- Launch Mod Organizer 2.
 - From the dropdown menu to the left of the **Run** button, select **MGE XE**.
 - Click **Run** to run the executable.